Larvae of the Ivory Marked Beetle bore deep into trees, possibly emerging years later from furniture made in the interim.

-After hatching, larvae bore deep into tough, central heartwood of a tree, consequently destroying it from the inside.
-Trees such as oak, maple, hickory and ash are popular sites for larval infestation.
+Females lay one egg at a time in fissures or cracks in tree bark.
+Larval development can take years.
+After hatching, they bore deep into tough, central heartwood of a tree, destroying it from the inside.
+Trees such as oak, maple, hickory and ash are popular hosts for larval infestation.